Teresa Mattei: Career

-In 1957 Mattei was expelled from the Italian Communist Party because of her opposition to Stalinism and to Palmiro Togliatti's politics.
-She later became national director of the Italian Women Union (UDI) and introduced the use of mimosa for International Women's Day (IWD) at the request of Luigi Longo.
-Mattei felt that the French symbols of IWD, violets and lilies of the valley, were too scarce and expensive to be used in poor, rural Italian areas, so she proposed the mimosa as an alternative.
+In 1957, Mattei was expelled from the Communist Party because of her opposition to Stalinism and to Palmiro Togliatti's politics.
+She later became national director of the Italian Women's Union (UDI) and introduced the use of mimosa for International Women's Day (IWD) at the request of Luigi Longo.
+Mattei felt that the French symbols of IWD, violets and lilies-of-the-valley, were too scarce and expensive to be used in poor, rural Italian areas, so she proposed the mimosa as an alternative.

+Death

-She died in Lari, Tuscany, aged 92, the last living female member of the Constituent Assembly of Italy.
+Mattei died in Lari, Tuscany, aged 92, the last living female member of the Constituent Assembly of Italy.